Abstract induced modules for reductive algebraic groups with Frobenius maps: Conclusion and consequences

-It is well known that any irreducible $G_q$-module over $\bar{\mathbb{F}}_q$ contains an unique $B_q$-stable line.
+It is well known that any irreducible $G_q$-module over $\bar{\mathbb{F}}_q$ contains a unique $B_q$-stable line.
 This no longer holds for ${\bf G}$.
-For example, $E(\theta)_J$ has no ${\bf B}$ stable line if $J\neq\varnothing$ by the proof of Corollary \ref{54}.
-The classification of all abstract irreducible representations of ${\bf G}$ is still out of reach, and we expect a new approach to settle this problem.
+For example, $E(\theta)_J$ has no ${\bf B}$-stable line if $J\neq\varnothing$ by the proof of Corollary \ref{54}.
+The classification of all abstract irreducible representations of ${\bf G}$ is still out of reach, and a new approach is needed to settle this problem.

+{\bf Acknowledgements}\ \ The authors are grateful to Professor Nanhua Xi for his helpful suggestions and comments in writing this paper.
+The first named author would like to thank Professor Jianpan Wang and Professor Naihong Hu for their valuable advices.
+The second named author thanks Professor Toshiaki Shoji for his helpful discussion and comments.
+Both authors thank referees for their careful reading and valuable advices and comments to this paper.